rosspayn3/newegg-tracker/README.md

 python3 newegg-generic.py 600 "https://www.newegg.com/p/pl?N=100007709%204131%20601359415&PageSize=96&Order=1"
 ```

-**Note: if a price filter is set on the Newegg URL, it must be higher than the amount passed to the script or no results will ever be returned.*
+&nbsp;&nbsp;&nbsp;&nbsp;**Note: if a price filter is set on the Newegg URL, it must be higher than the amount passed to the script or no results will ever be returned.*